Pabloo22/job_shop_lib/README.md

 pip install job-shop-lib
 ```

+## Key Features :star:

+- **Data Structures**: Easily create, manage, and manipulate job shop instances and solutions with user-friendly data structures.
+See [Getting Started](examples/00-Getting-Started.ipynb) and [How Solutions are Represented](examples/01-How-Solutions-are-Represented.ipynb).

+- **Benchmark Instances**: Load well-known benchmark instances directly from the library without manual downloading.
+See [Load Benchmark Instances](examples/05-Load-Benchmark-Instances.ipynb).

+- **Random Instance Generation**: Create random instances with customizable sizes and properties or augment existing ones.
+See [`generation`](job_shop_lib/generation) package.

+- **Multiple Solvers**:
+  - **Constraint Programming Solver**: OR-Tools' CP-SAT solver.
+See [Solving the Problem](examples/02-Solving-the-Problem.ipynb).

+  - **Dispatching Rule Solvers**: Use any of the available dispatching rules or create custom ones.
+See [Dispatching Rules](examples/03-Dispatching-Rules.ipynb).

+- **Gantt Charts**: Visualize final schedules and how are they created iteratively by dispatching rule solvers or sequences of scheduling decisions with GIFs or videos.
+See [Save Gif](examples/06-Save-Gif.ipynb).

+- **Graph Representations**:
+  - **Disjunctive Graphs**: Represent and visualize instances as disjunctive graphs.
+See [Disjunctive Graph](examples/04-Disjunctive-Graph.ipynb).
+  - **Agent-Task Graphs**: Encode instances as agent-task graphs (introduced in [ScheduleNet paper](https://arxiv.org/abs/2106.03051)).
+See [Agent-Task Graph](examples/07-Agent-Task-Graph.ipynb).
+  - Build your own custom graphs with the `JobShopGraph` class.

+- **Gymnasium Environments**: Two environments for solving the problem with Graph Neural Networks (GNNs) or any other method, and Reinforcement Learning (RL).
+See [SingleJobShopGraphEnv](examples/09-SingleJobShopGraphEnv.ipynb) and [MultiJobShopGraphEnv](examples/10-MultiJobShopGraphEnv.ipynb).

-## Quick Start :rocket:
+## Some Examples :rocket:

 ### Create a Job Shop Instance

-You can create a Job Shop Instance by defining the jobs and operations.
+You can create a `JobShopInstance` by defining the jobs and operations.
 An operation is defined by the machine(s) it is processed on and the duration (processing time).

 ```python
 from job_shop_lib import JobShopInstance, Operation